20 Essential Tips For Cooking The Perfect Steak (And Why Your Seasoning Might Be Off)

 Tip #7: Preheat Your Cooking Surface

-Preheating your cooking surface is essential for achieving an ideal sear.
+Preheating your cooking surface is essential for achieving a perfect sear.
 Whether using a grill, skillet, or pan, a hot surface ensures a flavorful crust.

 Tip #8: Use a Meat Thermometer